-After the approval of their academic advisors in consultation with the appropriate department chair, freshman pre-law students with an acceptable ACT or SAT score may elect to enter the Three-Three Program.
-Ordinarily a 26 ACT score or 1180 SAT score will qualify a student for the program.
-Such students are expected to maintain at least 3.25 GPA in their undergraduate work to remain competitive for early admission to the Mississippi College Law School.
-Students in this program should plan to take the LSAT as soon as possible after their sophomore year, but no later than the fall of their junior year, as an acceptable LSAT score is required for admission to the Mississippi College Law School.
+A freshman pre-law student with an acceptable ACT or SAT score may elect to enter the Three-Three Program upon the approval of their advisor, in consultation with the appropriate department chair.
+Transfer students are not eligible for the Three-Three Program.
+Ordinarily, a 26 ACT score or 1180 SAT score will qualify a first-year student for the program.
+Such students are expected to maintain at least a 3.25 GPA in their undergraduate work to remain competitive for early admission to the Mississippi College School of Law.
+Students in this program should plan to take the LSAT as soon as possible after their sophomore year, but no later than the fall of their junior year, as an acceptable

+LSAT score is required for admission to the Mississippi College Law School.
 Acceptance into the Three-Three program, however, does not automatically guarantee admission to the Mississippi College Law School.

-University Core Curriculum (46 sem. hrs.) \
+University Core Curriculum (46 sem. hrs.) \ Courses